-As set out in the accompanying letter from McCann Fitzgerald, in making the draft development plan and in proposing a number of material amendments, which are inconsistent with Section 28 ministerial guidelines, unless further amended, the adoption of the Development Plan will result in a breach of the Council's obligations under section 28 of the Planning Acts to have regard to ministerial guidelines, and to consider the policies and objectives of such guidelines.
+As set out in the accompanying letter from McCann Fitzgerald LLP, in making the draft development plan and in proposing a number of material amendments, which are inconsistent with Section 28 ministerial guidelines, unless further amended, the adoption of the Development Plan will result in a breach of the Council's obligations under section 28 of the Planning Acts to have regard to ministerial guidelines, and to consider the policies and objectives of such guidelines.
+Further, in breach of subsection (1B) of section 28, the Council has failed to provide reasons explaining why it has formed the opinion that the policies and objectives of the Development Plans Guidelines cannot be implemented.

-The key points set out in this submission in the context of the Proposed Material Alterations are summarised below, and include:
+The key requests made in this submission in the context of the Proposed Material Alterations are summarised below, and include:

-- 1. Omit the new map based objective on the subject lands as referred to in PA SH 8.5 in relation to density, which combined with the rezoning of part of the lands to 'OS', results in overly onerous / restrictive requirements, contrary to the proper planning and sustainable development of the lands. - 2 Given the uncertainty in respect to the timescales for the preparation of an LAP for Swords, additional revised text is requested to ensure this does not hinder any development (including in relation to the lands at Fosterstown) coming forward. and
+- Omit the new map based objective on the subject lands as referred to in PA SH 8.5 in relation to density, which combined with the rezoning of part of the lands to 'OS', results in overly onerous / restrictive requirements, contrary to the proper planning and sustainable development of the lands; and - 2.
+Given the uncertainty in respect to the timescales for the preparation of an LAP for Swords, additional revised text is requested to ensure this does not hinder any development (including in relation to the lands at Fosterstown) coming forward.